top of page

 Yellow Umbrella

-Why These Themes Matter
+Why These Themes Matter: A Reflection on Change

 The monsoon is a universal symbol of change and renewal, but it also highlights the challenges faced by farming communities.
 By focusing on this theme, I aim to raise awareness of the delicate balance between nature and human survival.
 My paintings serve as a visual record of these moments, preserving the stories of families whose lives depend on the weather.